michaels2533/swe-2-5-solo-project_palette-picker/README.md

   - [Functionality](#functionality)
   - [Meta](#meta)

-# Project Description
+## Project Description
 We're going to be building a palette picker program today.
 A "color palette" is a set of colors that go well together.
 We're going to be building a program that allows users to create their own palettes, and save them for later.
 We'll also be able to delete palettes, and copy the colors to the clipboard.

-In real life, design palettes can be *huge* with dozens of colors to handle all sorts of things.
+In real life, design palettes can include dozens of colors to handle all aspects of a website: headings, text, background colors, buttons, links, and so on.
 Today, we're keeping it simple and only using 3 colors per palette.

+When you're done, you should have an app with a form for creating palettes and the palettes displayed beneath it, like this:

 ![palette picker default view](./images/site-default.png)

-And here it is with more colors.
+And here it is with more palettes created.
 You should use `flexbox` or `grid` to handle the layout of the palettes.

 ![palette picker multiple rows](./images/multiple-rows.png)

-# User Stories
+## User Stories
 As always, let's start our journey with the user, what can they actually do with our site?

-There are technical requirements below, but these are the user stories that we're trying to solve.
-Two different ways of looking at a project, both useful!
+A **user story** is a description of what a user would do (ideally) with our website once we're done.
+We write user stories to help us organize and priorities the features that we want to implement.

+There are also technical requirements below (e.g. you must have a `form`, you must use `grid` or `flexbox`, and so on), but thinking about the finished product in terms of our user experience is just as useful, if not more important!

+We will write user stores in the format: "a user [what the user can do]"

 A user:
-- Can create a palette by using a form
+- Can create a palette by filling out a form
-- Will give their palette a title, three colors, and a temperature
+- Can provide their palette with a title, choose three colors, and a palette "temperature"
 - Can't submit a form without giving it a title
 - Can visually choose their colors using a color picker
-- Is greeted by 3 default palettes the first time they visit the site (or if they delete all their palettes)
 - Can see all the palettes they create in the `palettes` section of the page
+- Is provided with 3 default palettes the first time they visit the site (or if they delete all their palettes)
 - Can see their colors with a black and white text example overlaid on each color
 - Can see their colors with a black and white border around each one
 - Can see the temperature of each palette in a banner along the bottom of each one